MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-manage.md

 1. Revoke Azure Key Vault access.
 All key vault admins must agree to revoke access.

    You do not delete the Azure Key Vault for SharePoint Online.
-Key vaults may be shared among a number of SharePoint Online tenants and DEPs.
+Key vaults may be shared among several SharePoint Online tenants and DEPs.

-1. Contact Microsoft to delete the availability key.
+2. Contact Microsoft to delete the availability key.

     When you contact Microsoft to delete the availability key, we'll send you a legal document.
 The person in your organization who signed up as an approver in the FastTrack offer during onboarding needs to sign this document.
 Normally, this is an executive or other designated person in your company who's legally authorized to sign the paperwork on behalf of your organization.

-1. Once your representative signs the legal document, return it to Microsoft (usually through an eDoc signature).
+3. Once your representative signs the legal document, return it to Microsoft (usually through an eDoc signature).

    Once Microsoft receives the legal document, we run cmdlets to trigger the data purge which performs crypto deletion of the tenant key, site key, and all individual per-document keys, irrevocably breaking the key hierarchy.
 Once the data purge cmdlets complete, your data has been purged.